Listen: Chris Witts presents Morning Devotions.

 In a culture addicted to the moment—where we have instant access to movies, media, food and even each other—why would we want to wait?
 Why would we ever consider living in the present?
 Maybe because that’s all we were ever promised.
 So, living in the present—the ability to connect with other people.
 Very important.
 I’ll continue with this subject of slowing down in Part 3.

-(Read Slowing Down to Experience God – Part 3)
+(To be continued in Slowing Down to Experience God – Part 3)